Statistical mechanical model for crack growth: Introduction

 Although considerable progress has been made in the atomic scale modeling of crack growth, further progress is necessary in the area of analytic model development.
 While the principles of statistical thermodynamics have been utilized to analytically model crack growth, they have not been rigorously applied to the atomistic model systems that were only treated mechanically \cite{thomson1971lattice,sinczair1972atomistic,sinclair1972atomistic,sinclair1975influence,fuller1980atomic,lawn1983physics}.
 Such a treatment, as accomplished here, is vital for incorporating the simultaneity of both mechanical and thermal effects, especially in subcritical crack growth regimes.
-Beginning from the definition of the crack model system via the Hamiltonian, the partition function for the system is formulated -- and subsequently the free energy, mechanical response, and rate of crack growth.
-Analytic relations are then obtained for the free energy, mechanical response, and rate of crack growth, which are asymptotically valid as the bonded potentials ahead of the crack tip become steep \cite{buche2021fundamental,buche2022freely} and are numerically verified with respect to Monte Carlo calculations.
-Both the isometric and isotensional thermodynamic ensembles are considered -- and the thermodynamic limit of large system size.
-Notably, a new asymptotic relation for the crack growth velocity in the subcritical regime is obtained,
+Beginning from the definition of the crack model system via the Hamiltonian, the partition function is formulated.
+Analytic relations are obtained for the rate of crack growth which are asymptotically valid for steep bonded potentials ahead of the crack tip \cite{buche2021fundamental,buche2022freely,buche2023modeling}, and are numerically verified using Monte Carlo calculations.
+Both the isometric and isotensional thermodynamic ensembles are considered, and the thermodynamic limit of large system size.
+This model and its applications are distinctly different from cohesive zone models \cite{barenblatt1959concerning,dugdale1960yielding,sharpe2008springer,liu2013cohesive}, and unlike the model of \citet{marder1995fluctuations,marder1996statistical}, it does not support steady state crack growth.
+Ultimately, an asymptotic relation for the subcritical crack growth velocity is obtained,